riz3ndrr/cubing-comp-round-sim/README.md

 ### Run in terminal

-Simply run the following command in your terminal
+Simply ensure you're in the src/ directory and  run the following command in your terminal

 `python3 app.py`